supabase-community/postgrestools-vscode/README.md

 4. The extension will scan your $PATH for a `postgrestools` on Darwin/Linux or `postgrestools.exe` on Windows.
 5. If no binary will be found, you will be prompted to download a binary from `postgrestools`'s Github Releases.
 You can always download a CLI version via VSCode's Command Palette.
 (If you want to download prereleases, set `postgrestools.allowDownloadPrereleaes` in your VSCode settings.)

-To connect to your database, `postgrestools` needs to read a `postgrestools.toml` config file.
+To connect to your database, `postgrestools` needs to read a `postgrestools.jsonc` config file.
 By default, the extension will look for that file in your repository.
 You can specify an alternative path via the `postgrestools.configFile` VSCode setting.